• Skip to primary navigation

 Encyclopedia Britannica defines laughter as ‘a motor reflex produced by the coordinated contraction of 15 facial muscles in a stereotyped pattern and accompanied by altered breathing.’

-When you really break down and analyze laughter, it’s an odd sensation that we have.
+When you break down and analyze laughter, it’s an odd sensation that we have.
 It’s a subconscious reaction; if I asked you to laugh on the spot, you could probably do a decent fake laugh, but it wouldn’t feel the same.

 From my research, I have come across many body parts that are affected by laughter.
 Still, I’m not going to identify them and act like I know what they all are (do you know what a zygomatic major muscle or an epiglottis is?
 Me either.)